joez2450/sep10-freedom-project/blog/entry06.md

 ``` HTML
  style="width: 30rem;">
 ```
 As the cards were created, I moved onto the background image.
 I wanted a visual regarding travel such as a destination to be the first sight on the website.
 To do this, I went into the CSS file and created a new class called `background` and added properties such as `background-image`, `background-repeat`, `background-size`, `height`, and `width`.
 I added values to all of the CSS properties, inputting the URL towards the `background-image`, a value of cover to `background-size`, no-repeat to `background-repeat`, and set the `height` to 750px with the `width` being auto.
 I also added various `div` to display the CSS.
 The image was completed with the codes.
-A visual of the code:
+A look of the code:

 ```CSS & HTML
   <section>